Bloorsoft/shpp/shpp-app/README.md

 - use structured outputs to create subject separately
 - have context on who the main user of the application is -- maybe ask them to give their personal website, linkedin, or any other relevant info that they have when they are initially setting up their account -> store this content in a vector db

+## Local development and migrations

+You need to link the project by running `supabase link --project-ref zwxvmxrpmklucseotesg`

+The other db related commands are written in our package.json file